 - Sasquatch BBQ Erubtion Rub – The flavors in this rub are incredible and it just amps up the PK rub.

-- Salt – Don’t be afraid of salt!
+- Salt – We use kosher salt when cooking.
 You need a fair bit of salt to season meaty ribs.

 How To Smoke Ribs

-To make this ribs recipe, prepare the ribs for the spice rub by patting them dry with a paper towel and cutting away any loose bits of fat.
+- To make this ribs recipe, prepare the ribs for the spice rub by patting them dry with a paper towel and cutting away any loose bits of fat.
 Remove the membrane from the back of the ribs.
 You can do this by cutting away a small section of it by sliding a butter knife under the thin membrane and pulling it up.
 Then, grabbing the membrane with a paper towel and pulling it off and away from the ribs.

-Sprinkle baby back ribs rub evenly on both the fronts and backs, including the bone side of the ribs, of both racks of ribs.
+- Sprinkle baby back ribs rub evenly on both the fronts and backs, including the bone side of the ribs, of both racks of ribs.
 Wrap the ribs in plastic wrap and chill in the fridge for 4-8 hours.

-Prep your barrel smoker and bring it to 275-300 degrees F with the charcoal stacked to one side of the smoker.
+- Prep your barrel smoker and bring it to 275-300 degrees F with the charcoal stacked to one side of the smoker.
 This rib method is faster with a higher temperature.

-Check the ribs after an hour, then again every 30-45 minutes after that.
+- Check the ribs after an hour, then again every 30-45 minutes after that.
 It’s OK to peek!
 You’ll need to cook ribs for about 2 1/2-3 hours for fall of the bones tender ribs.

-Perfectly tender meat will be about 195-205 degrees.
+- Perfectly tender meat will be about 195-205 degrees.
 Use a digital meat thermometer to check the internal temperature of the ribs to make sure they’re tender.

-When done, remove the ribs and tent them with aluminum foil and let them rest for 5 minutes.
+- When done, remove the delicious ribs and tent them with aluminum foil and let them rest for 5 minutes.
 Pass the BBQ sauce and napkins, and let the feast begin!